glic3rinu/django-orchestra/README.md

     Then add the servers using the web interface `/admin/orchestration/servers`, check that the SSH connection is working and Orchestra can report the uptime of the servers.

 2. It is recommended to configure one service at a time, staring with domains, databases, webapps, websites, ...
-    1. Add the route via `/admin/orchestration/route/`
+    1. Add the [route](orchestra/contrib/orchestration) via `/admin/orchestration/route/`
     2. Configure related settings on `/admin/settings/setting/`
-    3. If required, configure related resources like Account disc limit, VPS traffic, etc `/resources/resource/`
+    3. If required, configure related [resources](orchestra/contrib/resources) like Account disc limit, VPS traffic, etc `/resources/resource/`
     3. Test that everything works as expected by creating and deleting service instances
-    4. Do the same for the other services
+    4. Do the same for the remaining services, you can disable the services that you don't want by editing `INSTALLED_APPS` setting.

-3. Configure billing by adding services `/admin/services/service/add/` and plans `/admin/plans/plan/`.
+3. Configure billing by adding [services](orchestra/contrib/services) `/admin/services/service/add/` and [plans](orchestra/contrib/plans) `/admin/plans/plan/`.
 Once a service is created hit the *Update orders* button to create the orders for the existing service instances.